Check water level, low speed: How to drive in UAE rains without damaging your car

 “Slower speed enables drivers to respond more effectively to hazards and maintain better control over their vehicles,” said Joseph.

-Automobile experts have cautioned motorists against parking in basements during forecasted bad weather, as lower levels are prone to flooding.
+Automobile experts have cautioned motorists against parking in basements during forecast bad weather, as lower levels are prone to flooding.

 “Modern vehicles, particularly those manufactured after 2016, are equipped with numerous electronic components near the tires or lower part of the engine and are susceptible to water damage.
 Key areas that are vulnerable include electronic steering systems, transmissions, and engines, all of which may sustain damage if exposed to water,” said Rajappan.